ht-sdks/events-sdk-js-mono/packages/browser/README.md

 2. **After**: Plugins that need to run after all other plugins have run.
 An example of this is the Hightouch.io integration, which will wait for destinations to succeed or fail so that it can send its observability metrics.
 3. **Destination**: Destinations to send the event to (ie. legacy destinations).
 Does not modify the event and failure does not halt execution.
 4. **Enrichment**: Modifies an event, failure here could halt the event pipeline.
-5. **Utility**: Plugins that change Analytics Next functionality and don't fall into the other categories.
+5. **Utility**: Plugins that change Events SDK JS functionality and don't fall into the other categories.

 Here is an example of a simple plugin that would convert all track events event names to lowercase before the event gets sent through the rest of the pipeline: